dadler64/Logger/README.md

 | Output error that handles an exception:        | `Logger.errorln(exception , false);`         |

 ## Contributing
-  For now if you would like to contribute check out any open [issues](https://github.com/dadler64/Logger/issues) which could be resolved.
+  For now if you would like to contribute check out any open [issues](https://github.com/dadler64/Logger/issues) which could be resolved or feel free to add any features you think would contribute to the project.